wavefrontHQ/help/ingestion_policies.md

 * The **Usage Trend** column shows a line chart of the policy PPS usage from the beginning of the current billing period.

 On this page you can sort, search for and filter ingestion policies.
 You can also drill down and examine the PPS usage by a particular ingestion policy over time, by clicking the name of the ingestion policy and viewing the ingestion policy dashboard.
-If you are a **Super Admin** user, you also can:
+If you have the **Ingestion Policies** permission, you also can:
 * See the policy versions by clicking the ellipsis icon next to the policy and selecting **Versions**.
+You can also revert the policy to an earlier version.
 * Edit a policy by clicking the ellipsis icon next to the policy and selecting **Edit**.
 * Delete a policy by clicking the ellipsis icon next to the policy and selecting **Delete**.

 **Read More**<br/>
 [Examine Usage with Ingestion Policies](https://docs.wavefront.com/ingestion_policies.html)